phani92/phani92.github.io/README.md

 3. Replace your name and description in html/profile.html.
 4. Replace `profile-placeholder.jpg` with your own image but with the same file name.
 5. In `js/projects.js` file, replace the github weblink `https://api.github.com/users/<your_user_name>/repos` to fetch your own projects.
+6. You can remove the blogs section if you don't want to use it.

 ### Sending the contact form via email
 - This project uses [emailjs](https://www.emailjs.com) to send the contact form information as an email to a designated address.